Tag Archives: We Can Be Heroes

 Cultural observer Peter York: eager for the Sullivan autograph on the new edition

 ❚ THE 80s BLITZ KIDS turned out in force last night.
 As Kitten Kouturist Franceska Luther King remarks today: “an elegant crowd, older, but still the same spirit.”
 Those clubbing compulsives who defined the sounds and styles of Soho 30 years ago, swarmed into the tiny steaming Artex-lined cellars of the St Moritz restaurant, the fit all the tighter thanks to a fair few middle-aged paunches.
-For three months in 1980 this was the site of their milestone one-nighter which signalled the first faction to break away from the futurists at Steve Strange and Rusty Egan’s pioneering elektro-diskow, The Blitz.
+For three months in 1980 this was the site of their milestone one-nighter which signalled the first faction to break away from the futurists at Steve Strange and Rusty Egan’s pioneering electro-diskow, The Blitz.
 In host Chris Sullivan’s words, this was “the more alert end of the Blitz crowd” – in other words, the hardcore fashionistas.

-Initially St Moritz’s music evoked interwar Berlin cabaret until Charles Fox, the theatrical costumiers, staged its closing-down sale in Covent Garden and injected a huge Hollywood movie wardrobe.
-You could be a gangster, a geisha, or Geronimo.
+Initially St Moritz’s music evoked interwar Berlin cabaret but the effect of Charles Fox, the theatrical costumiers, staging its closing-down sale in Covent Garden injected a huge Hollywood movie wardrobe.
+Sullivan notes: “You could be a gangster, a geisha, or Geronimo.”
 The New Romantics had been born – just like that!

 “No single shop sale ever had such an influence on street fashion before or since,” Sullivan writes in the fabulous photo-book, We Can Be Heroes.
 This ribald account of the dawn of UK clubbing in the 80s, led by the eye-popping photographs of Graham Smith, was the reason for last night’s beano.
 Soul-music diehards Smith and Sullivan graduated from The Blitz to become two of the St Moritz deejays (along with Robert Elms and Steve Mahoney) and half a lifetime on they were hosting yet another launch party.
 The book’s revised and amended second edition of 2,500 copies is released this week through regular retail outlets.
 Copies of last year’s limited edition are still available from the fund-it-yourself publisher Unbound.